zeroone-universe/BinauralEffectSimulator/README.md

 ## Getting Started

-o get started, simply follow the instructions on binaural_effect.ipynb, which are written in Korean.
+To get started, simply follow the instructions on binaural_effect.ipynb, which are written in Korean.

 ## Requirements